 HP went on to become one of the biggest electronics outfits in the world, producing calculators, computers, and printing machines for customers worldwide.
 Packard took on several key leadership roles in the latter half of the 20th century, most notably U.S. Deputy Secretary of Defense during President Nixon’s first administration.
 After his stint with the government, he returned to Hewlett-Packard as Chairman of the Board.

 He was often engaged with other government posts and businesses including being a director of Boeing Co., Chevron Corp., and Beckman Laser Institute & Medical Clinic.
 He is revered by technology buffs and leaders alike, and today’s generation of CEOs and business leaders continue to look to his life for courage and inspiration.

 The David Packard Quick Bio

 Birthplace: Pueblo, Colorado

 Key success traits: outstanding administrative ability, leadership skills

 Devoted much of his later life and resources in establishing philanthropic causes and institutions including the Monterey Bay Aquarium Foundation and the Lucile Salter Packard Children’s Hospital at Stanford University.
-Upon his death in 1996 he bequeathed $4 billion to the Packard Foundation.
+Upon his death in 1996 he left $4 billion to the Packard Foundation.